 The 18th Amendment to the Constitution

 This amendment contains some very strikingly significant features.
-It aimed to restore parliamentary sovereignty by transferring powers from president to prime minister, decentralize the federal system, improve the relationship between the center and provinces, and resolve the inter-provincial issues.
+It aimed to restore parliamentary sovereignty by transferring powers from the president to the prime minister, decentralizing the federal system, improving the relationship between the center and provinces, and resolving the inter-provincial issues.

 Strengthening of the Parliamentary System of Pakistan

 The role of the Senate was also enhanced and 23 senators were to be elected from each province.
-Hence, ensuring equal representation; the seat distribution for each province was made as follows:
+Hence, to ensure equal representation; the seat distribution for each province was made as follows:

 - 14 general seats

 Furthermore, according to Article 91(4) of the 18th amendment under the 1973 constitution, the cabinet members will be held responsible to both Senate and NA.
 Article 89 ensured that ordinances cannot be issued in the absence of the Senate or NA.
 Therefore, strengthening and improving the parliamentary system of Pakistan.